 Learn about your surgery and meet with your medical team.
-Talk to your surgeon and the expert who manages your comfort and care during the operation, your anesthesiologist.
+Talk to your surgeon and to the expert who manages your comfort and care during the operation, your anesthesiologist.
 Ask them questions about everything, from risks to healing time.
 Your hospital may offer classes that also can teach you about your procedure.

-To prevent mistakes, your doctor or nurse may use a pen to mark the place on your body where you're going have your surgery.
+To prevent mistakes, your doctor or nurse may use a pen to mark the place on your body where you're going to have your surgery.
 Ask your surgeon if you should expect this with your operation.

 How you'll be numbed during the operation often depends on the type of surgery you're getting.
 Ask your anesthesiologist about your choices.

 "Local" anesthesia numbs a small part of you, "regional" works on a larger area, and "general" affects your whole body.

 You inhale some types of anesthesia, while others you get from a shot or through a vein (IV).

 Coming to while under general anesthesia can happen, but it's rare to become fully aware.
 Most people that this happens to do not feel any pain.
 Talk with your anesthesiologist before your surgery if you have any concerns, or if you think it's happened to you before.

 You may feel pain, pressure, or a burning sensation where you were operated on and as you start moving.
 Your muscles might be sore, and your throat may be uncomfortable.